Valley of the Gods

 Rosalind Russell and Leo Genn

-In The Velvet Touch, a Broadway star accidentally kills the impresario who made her, in an argument about whether she should abandon frothy comedy (and him) and pursue a more noble career in the serious theatre.
+In The Velvet Touch, a Broadway star accidentally kills the impresario who made her a star after arguing with him about whether she should abandon frothy comedy (and him) and pursue a noble career in serious theatre.
 That’s the opening scene dealt with.
-The rest of the film concerns itself with the fate of the actress.
+The rest of the film concerns itself with the actress’s fate.
 Will she get caught, confess the crime or get away with it?
-Whether it’s to indicate her character’s superior opinion of herself or to mask her own incipient double chin, Rosalind Russell plays Valerie as a head-held-high kind of gal, an actress who fancied herself in an upcoming production of Hedda Gabler.
-But the impresario who made her, … Read more
+Whether it indicates her character’s superior opinion of herself or masks her own incipient double chin, Rosalind Russell plays Valerie as a head-held-high kind of gal, an actress who saw herself starring in an upcoming production of Hedda Gabler.
+But impresario Gordon Dunning (Leon Ames) had other … Read more